Which Social Media Marketing Platform is Right for My Business?

-Facebook is still, far and away, the most popular social media platform
+- Facebook is still, far and away, the most popular social media marketing platform

 While not the best platform for sales generation (in my opinion Pinterest has that honor, as long as your brand fits its niche) it is definitely the best platform for increasing awareness of your brand.
 The sheer reach of your brand’s content on Facebook makes it a must-use.

 The targeting capabilities in the Facebook advertising tool have been changing the way we advertise online.
 Because users put their personal detail onto the platform, we can target based on those details.
 Imagine targeting your ad not just by basic demographics, but by job title, the age of a user’s kids, the fact that they recently returned from holiday.
 The list goes on.

 Something to be aware of, however, is the dramatic generational changes happening at the top.
 A study by PiperJaffray of over 5,000 teenagers found that the number who consider Facebook the most important social media marketing platform has fallen 10% in the past year.
 The well-documented decrease in popularity has been widely put down to the increase of parents on Facebook - a fact that, understandably, has terrified 17-year-olds everywhere.

 Which businesses should be on Facebook?